gee-community/example-scripts/README.md

 # example-scripts
 - Example scripts originally derived from [Prof. Dana Tomlin](https://www.design.upenn.edu/landscape-architecture/people/c-dana-tomlin)'s handouts for his course on [Geospatial Software Design](http://environment.yale.edu/courses/2017-2018/detail/754/).
 Shared with his permission with the intention that the examples will be maintained by the Earth Engine user community.
-- We aim to have examples in both Javascript and Python, but will begin with adding Javascript examples initially.
+- We aim to have examples in both JavaScript and Python, but will begin with adding Javascript examples initially.
 - The layout of the pages will be as follows:

 # Name of Method